joshlong/joshlong.github.io-content/content/jl/blogPost/jreleaser.md

 Oh, by the way: JReleaser also created a Github Package for the release, too!
 Nice.

-## Changelog
-- 2024-09-25 14:51:11 - huge thanks to Andres Almiray, creator of JReleaser, for all the amazing help and the awesome project!
+A huge thanks to [Andres Almiray](https://github.com/aalmiray), creator of [JReleaser](https://jreleaser.org), for all the amazing help and the awesome project!